endlessorhub/cme-backend-latest/README.md

 * Assign at least Florian and/or Simon, and don't hesitate to ping them on Discord so they know you just pushed a PR.
 * A review will be done, some changes might be required before approval
 * Once you have approval, you can merge it to the main branch (don't forget to rebase if you see any issue blocking the merge)

+## How to: launch the project in proper environement
+* If it is a new project, use deploy.sh script to init the script, use "dev" "prod" argument to provide env.
+Default is dev
+* If not, use down.sh without arg, init.sh [env], boot.sh [env]